LightbringZXS/LightbringZXS/README.md

 - 👋 Hi, I’m Aaron Zenith
 - 👀 I’m interested in Linux and open-source software.
 - 🌱 I’m currently learning pretty much everything
 - 💞️ I’m looking to collaborate on almost anything.
-Just ask him if I can help I will!
+Feel free to ask, may not have expertise, but open to learning.
 - 📫 How to reach me aaronzenith@proton.me
 - 😄 Pronouns: he/him/his
 - ⚡ Fun fact: 5 out of 5 people say I'm a genius